-- The bill has bipartisan support thanks to several compromises, such as the threshold at which sellers must disclose information to consumers.
+- The bill takes a measured approach to addressing these sales and has bipartisan support thanks to compromises on issues such as the threshold at which sellers must disclose information to consumers.

-- With limited time left on the legislative calendar, this bill, which would target specific problems and is largely uncontroversial, will likely prove easier for Congress to consider than more controversial bills that would drastically alter existing law to regulate big tech.
+- With limited time left on the legislative calendar, bills such as the INFORM Consumers Act – which would target specific problems, is largely uncontroversial, and enjoys bipartisan support – are proving easier for Congress to consider than more controversial bills that would drastically alter existing law to regulate big tech.

 The House of Representatives is poised to vote on the Integrity, Notification, and Fairness in Online Retail Marketplaces for Consumers (INFORM Consumers) Act, a bipartisan bill introduced by Representatives Janice Schakowsky (D-FL) and Gus Bilirakis (R-FL).
 The bill would attempt to limit the sale of stolen, counterfeit, and dangerous consumer products in online marketplaces, such as Amazon and eBay, by requiring these platforms to collect the information of high-volume sellers.
 Often, enforcement bodies struggle to limit the online sale of counterfeit and illicit goods because they cannot verify the seller of those goods.
 The INFORM Consumers Act has bipartisan support largely due the bill’s more measured approach compared to other possible alternatives, such as drastically amending intellectual property law.

 The Senate originally introduced a separate version of the bill with some significant differences to the House version, specifically regarding which sellers must disclose information to consumers and the role of states in developing and enforcing laws on the information requirements.
 Thanks largely to the compromise approach in the House version, Senate leadership appears to now support the House version.